-Find Therapists, Counselors and Psychologists in Salt Lake City, Utah
+Salt Lake City, Utah Therapists

 Find a therapist in Salt Lake City, Utah that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Salt Lake City to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Salt Lake City to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 Overview of Mental Health Resources in Salt Lake City, Utah

 Salt Lake City is a bustling city located in a mountain valley and is home to over 200,000 residents.
 The capital of Utah, the city has a vibrant downtown, a dedicated ski community, and multiple colleges and universities.
 The host of the 2002 Winter Olympics, that experience provided Salt Lake City the opportunity to invest additional dollars into the city’s infrastructure.
 These improvements have provided positive gains for the area and helped spur the city’s growth over the past decade.
-Top employers for the area include Intermountain Healthcare, Utah State Government, University of Utah and Brigham Young University.
-As a state, Utah has one of the lowest unemployment rates (3.5 %) when compared to the national average (4.4%) and the state’s median income of $65,977 is ranked 11th-highest in the United States.
-Salt Lake City boasts a positive reputation in offering its’ citizens great access to mountains and trails, entertainment and nightlife and a growing economy.
+Top employers for the area include Intermountain Healthcare, Utah State Government, University of Utah, and Brigham Young University.
+As a state, Utah has one of the lowest unemployment rates (3.5 %) when compared to the national average (4.4%), and the state’s median income of $65,977 is ranked 11th-highest in the United States.
+Salt Lake City boasts a positive reputation in offering its’ citizens great access to mountains and trails, entertainment and nightlife, and a growing economy.

 With increased suicide rates and mental health issues within the Salt Lake community, you may find yourself struggling with feelings that seem out of your control.
 Or you may have experienced a traumatic event that affects your daily life.
-Feelings of sadness, anxiety or even guilt surface consistently during the day, you may need to seek help.
-There might even be times that you feel that you are capable of becoming so much more but can’t seem to navigate that correct path towards success.
+Feelings of sadness, anxiety, or even guilt surface consistently during the day, you may need to seek help.
+There might even be times that you feel that you are capable of becoming so much more but can’t seem to navigate that correct path toward success.

 Let us take care of you.
 The first step in finding inner peace is recognizing that you need help.
 Our directory of Salt Lake City medical professionals can guide you to develop the needed inner skill set that will set you on a positive path.
 Take a moment to determine the symptoms that affect your well-being as it will help narrow down which therapist will be the best choice.
 You will need to review potential therapist’s profiles and blogs to ensure that their specialties can meet your needs and consider the following questions: